rdutra/not-cool/README.md

 ```
 Voila!

-ask for the key and secret for the google authentication or set up you own in th developer console
+ask for the key and secret for the google authentication or set up you own in the developer console